jpwhalley/2024_MolTechniques/README.md

 Data
 ----

--   Please contact me for the data used in d1_RNA_Analysis/e3_genome_wide exercise.
+-   Please contact me for the data used in d1_RNA_Analysis/e3_genome_wide exercise of for d2_Bioinformatics

 Papers
 ------